 Seville is the fourth biggest city in Spain and one of the most well-known destinations for tourists!
-It’s the perfect place to go if you want to indulge in some amazing Spanish cuisine and tapas, admire some beautiful historical Moorish buildings, dance some flamenco or simply have a good time.
+It’s the perfect place to go if you want to indulge in some amazing Spanish cuisine and tapas bars, admire some beautiful historical Moorish buildings, dance some flamenco or simply have a good time.

 In case you are going to Seville soon, congrats, you’re going to have a great time, I assure you!
 After booking your flights, the next question regards where to stay in Seville during your trip.
 And this is where I make my entry; rest assured as I’ll tell you everything you need to know about the best areas in the city for tourists, as well as the most fabulous hotels to stay in each of them!

 NOTE: Seville is quite a popular tourist destination, this is why I’m recommending you to book your hotel room(s) as soon as possible, as they usually sell out super quick!
 After all, it’s better to be safe than sorry, right?

 No worries, you’ll find my hand-picked hotel choices for all types of travelers and pockets below, the only thing left for you is to choose and click the booking button.

 - If you’re in a hurry…

 - 1. Santa Cruz – where to stay in Seville for the first time

 - 2. Centro – where to stay in Seville for shopping

 - 3. El Arenal – best area in Seville for history

 - 4. Triana and Los Remedios – the best area to stay for families